Build a Slack App with Zipper

 }

-The function fetches all the stored channels and filters out the ones that were created within the last 7 days.
+This handler function fetches all the stored channels, filtering to retrieve those that were created within the last seven days.
 If there are any recent channels, it posts a message to #general

 with a summary of the channels that were created.

-Before running this function, make sure the Slack bot is a member of #general
+Before we can run this function, we make sure that our Slack app is a member of #general

-(you can do this by mentioning your bot in #general
+.
+We can do this by mentioning the bot in #general

 7. Test it out

 file.
-You should see a message in #general
+Our applet posts a message in #general

-with a summary of the channel you just created.
+with a summary of the newly created channel.